EliasOPrado/tour-project/Readme.md

 The main goal of this project is to show the functionalities of an e-commerce using different technologies.
 Since this project is about retreat holidays, in this material I had a different approach in terms of showing to users full detail of the program or retreat.
 Therefore, in this project, the product or destination will be provided a full post to give users a good idea about what they will have in terms of trip.

+- `Important`: Since this project is to provide the user to add retreats to card, they will not be able to book the trip.
+Where in an actual case, once it's paid the book should have done directly to the business management.
+Therefore, in the future a book system will be developed to provide a better experience to customers.

 ## Functionality